Mean curvature: Definition

 using the Gauss-Weingarten relations, where $X(x)$ is a smoothly embedded hypersurface, $\vec{n}$ a unit normal vector, and $g_{ij}$ the metric tensor.

 A surface is a minimal surface if and only if the mean curvature is zero.
 Furthermore, a surface which evolves under the mean curvature of the surface $S$, is said to obey a heat-type equation called the mean curvature flow equation.

 The sphere is the only embedded surface of constant positive mean curvature without boundary or singularities.
 However, the result is not true when the condition "embedded surface" is weakened to "immersed surface".

 Surfaces in 3D space

-For a surface defined in 3D space, the mean curvature is related to a unit normal of the surface:
+For a surface defined in 3D space, the mean curvature is related to the divergence of a unit normal of the surface: